minio/minio/docs/bucket/notifications/README.md

 <a name="MySQL"></a>
 ## Publish Minio events via MySQL

 Install MySQL from [here](https://dev.mysql.com/downloads/mysql/).
+To publish Minio events, you'll need `JSON` support in MySQL, available on MySQL `5.7.8` and above.
+We tested this setup on MySQL `5.7.17`.
 For illustrative purposes, we have set the root password as `password` and created a database called `miniodb` to store the events.

 This notification target supports two formats: _namespace_ and _access_.

 When the _namespace_ format is used, Minio synchronizes objects in the bucket with rows in the table.
 It creates rows with two columns: key_name and value.
 The key_name is the bucket and object name of an object that exists in Minio.
 The value is JSON encoded event data about the operation that created/replaced the object in Minio.
 When objects are updated or deleted, the corresponding row from this table is updated or deleted respectively.